heennkkee/rss/README.md

 To insert a new item to your RSS you call `$rss->insertRSS(['LINK' => 'Link to your post', 'TITLE' => 'Title of the post', 'DESCRIPTION' => 'Short description of the item']);`

+And next time something requests your RSS it'll update itself (as there is new data in the database that is newer than the creation of the rss.xml file).

+All SQL commands are made to work with SQLite, nothing else.